 Sheriff Sales are not held on property location.
 They are held in the the Putnam County Sheriff’s Office, 13 Keightly Rd, Greencastle IN.
-Written bids are accepted on the form provided by the Sheriff’s Office only on the day of the sale from 1:00 PM to 1:15 PM – EFFECTIVE DECEMBER 2017, THE SALE WILL BE HELD FROM 1:00 PM TO 1:15 PM.
+Written bids are accepted on the form provided by the Sheriff’s Office only on the day of the sale from 1:00 PM to 1:15 PM.
 Properties that receive multiple bids will go to verbal bidding soon after 1:15 and upon the completion of accepted written bids.
 All bids are final and irrevocable.

 Bidders must have the funding available on the day of the sale.
 All bids must be paid IN FULL no later than 12:00 PM (noon) on the day after the sale by certified cashier’s check or bank check made payable to the Sheriff of Putnam County.
 Letters of credit or other letters of verification are not accepted.
 All properties sold by the Sheriff’s Office by court order are sold “as is.”
 It is the buyer’s responsibility to ensure that the buyer is aware of all legalities of such a purchase.

 A list of foreclosure locations are listed on other pages on this site.
 They are also advertised in the legal section of the Banner Graphic beginning approximately six weeks prior to the sale.
 The full notice of sale is listed on other pages on this site.